An Introduction to The Armchair PragmatistTM by G.A. Beller

-I consider AC the ultimate pragmatist.
-He takes a practical, straight-forward approach to problems, concerning himelf primarily with the success or failure of his actions.
+AC is the ultimate pragmatist.
+He takes a practical, straight-forward approach to problems, concerning himself primarily with the success or failure of his actions.
 His pragmatic views come from his comprehensive organization of knowledge, which comes from his vast experience.

 AC is an independent thinker.
 He consistently challenges conventional wisdom.
 Special interests control our politicians, our media, and our educational system.
 AC prompts intellectual thought.
 Whether you agree or disagree with his conclusions, he is committed to offering an unfiltered interpretation of issues, that will hopefully provide a resource for an informed opinion.

 As it relates to political issues, which more often than not include social and economic proposals, AC presents perspectives that reach beyond the mainstrem media, offering pragmatic perspectives void of outside influence.
 Political correctness will not sway the writings produced at this site.

 To be successful in business and in life,

 you must chart a course with confidence and discipline,

 AC has a strong desire to mentor young talent.
 The success of this mentoring often pays him dividends, but it is the enjoyment of cultivating talent and watching them leave the nest to form their own enterprises that is his most prized reward.